Preparing for a Career in Professional Health Care

-The College of Science provides academic programs and other resources to students preparing for a professional career in health care.
-Our site includes information and resources to help students explore pre-medicine (pre-med), pre-pharmacy (pre-pharm), and other health care-related undergraduate programs.
+The College of Science provides academic programs and other resources to students preparing for a professional career in healthcare.
+Our site includes information and resources to help students explore pre-medicine (pre-med or premed), pre-pharmacy (pre-pharm), and other healthcare-related undergraduate programs.
 Upper-level students will also find helpful information for applying to a professional program.

-While in high school, a prospective pre-professional student should…
+While in high school, a prospective professional health care student should…

-As an undergraduate student, a pre-professional student should…
+As an undergraduate student, a professional health care student should…

 |Optometry||Optometry is concerned with the eyes and applicable visual systems for defects or abnormalities as well as the correction of refractive error with glasses or contact lenses and treatment of eye diseases.|